Garden City, New York

-Garden City is a village located in Nassau County, on Long Island, in New York, United States.
+Garden City is a village in Nassau County, on Long Island, in New York, United States.
+It is the Greater Garden City area's anchor community.
 The population was 23,272 at the time of the 2020 census.

-The Incorporated Village of Garden City is primarily located within the town of Hempstead, with the exception being a small area at the northern tip of the village located within the town of North Hempstead.
-It is the Greater Garden City area's anchor community.
+The Incorporated Village of Garden City is primarily within the town of Hempstead, except for a small area at the northern tip of the village that is within North Hempstead.